rust-lang/rust/src/doc/rustc-dev-guide/src/fuzzing.md

 When fuzzing rustc, you may want to avoid generating code, since this is mostly done by LLVM.
 Try `--emit=mir` instead.

-A variety of compiler flags can uncover different issues.
+A variety of compiler flags can uncover different issues. `-Zmir-opt=4` will turn on MIR optimization passes that are not run by default, potentially uncovering interesting bugs.

-If you're fuzzing a compiler you built, you may want to build it with `-C target-cpu=native` to squeeze out a few more executions per second.
+If you're fuzzing a compiler you built, you may want to build it with `-C target-cpu=native` or even PGO/BOLT to squeeze out a few more executions per second.

 ## Existing projects